asyncapi/website/pages/docs/tutorials/generate-code.md

     Let's break down the previous command:
     - `asyncapi new glee` is how you use Glee via the AsyncAPI CLI.
     - `--name=tutorial` is how you tell the AsyncAPI CLI to name your new Glee project.
-    - `--template=tutorial` is how you tell the AsyncAPI CLI to use the a template of a Glee project that was created especifically for this tutorial.
+    - `--template=tutorial` is how you tell the AsyncAPI CLI to use the template of a Glee project that was created especifically for this tutorial.

 2. List all files in directory and check that the Glee project is created:
     <CodeBlock language="bash">